20. Training and Orientation Materials

 The dean or the dean's representative is welcome to participate in any of the meetings except those with students and faculty representatives.
 The university administration may invite the dean to participate.

 Each evening during the site visit the team meets and reviews the day's activities.
 The draft report of evaluation is updated and revised in light of new information gained during the day.
 All members of the team attend the evening meetings.
-On the last evening of the visit, development of the draft report is completed and recommendations agreed upon.
-Each recommendation must be based on a "finding" noted at the end of one of the sections of the report.
-Each finding must be based on information contained in the "background' part of the section involved.
+On the last evening of the visit, development of the draft report is completed and directives and recommendations agreed upon.
+Each directive must be based on a deficiency described in the commentary under the appropriate sections of the affected standard(s).
 The team votes on a classification of accreditation to be recommended to the Council.

 At the conclusion of the site visit the team holds exit interviews with the dean of the college, and with the chief executive officer of the institution to review its findings.
 The exit interview with the dean and college administrators of the dean's choosing, completes the site visitation of the college and precedes the exit interview with university administration.
 The exit interview is a critical part of the site visit; therefore, all site team members will attend.
 The exit interview with university administration normally involves the president of the institution and such other administrative officers as the president may choose.
 In the absence of the president, the team meets with his duly authorized representative.
 The dean is usually not present at the interview with the chief executive officer.
 The chair of the team is responsible for developing remarks for the exit interview.
 The team assists in preparing the outline for these remarks, and each member comments on items concerning the sections of the report drafted by the respective member.